 3. Economic benefits.

-Although it is clear that there is a strong disagreement among economists regarding the question - is it financially alone, it is better to rent an apartment all your life, or buy one with the help of a mortgage (like most people),?
+Although it is clear that there is a strong disagreement among economists regarding the question of - is it financially wiser to rent an apartment all your life rather than buy one with the help of a mortgage (like most people),?
 Our two cents on the matter are that purchasing an apartment is more financially wise.

-The same insight argues that instead of entering into a long-term, full-interest and "heavy" deal with the bank and taking out a mortgage, it is much better to invest the same amount and invest in something with the most solid return possible thus earn more.
+This insight argues that instead of entering into a long-term, full-interest, and "heavy" deal with the bank and taking out a mortgage, it is much better to invest the same amount and invest in something with the most solid return possible, thus earning more.
 And easily.

 What will cost you less?

-The problem with this argument used by many people who support the long-term rental idea is that the vast majority of people do not have the same amount in the first place.
+The problem with this argument used by many people who support the long-term rental idea is that most people do not have that amount of money in the first place.
 And most of them "kill themselves" with other risky loans and so on to get it.
 So since they don't have that initial amount, the financial investment issue was never relevant to them in the first place.

-But if one simplifies this question and leaves it as only a "pure" idea which puts the idea of renting a long-term apartment against buying one, In our humble opinion, Even in that case, it is still quite clear that the purchase is much more economically worthwhile.
-After all, when a particular person rents an apartment, he "throws in the trash" every month the rent money that goes to the landlord, as opposed to buying an apartment, when in such a situation, every month his mortgage buys him another small piece of the house by repayment.
+But suppose one simplifies this question and leaves it as a "pure" idea that puts renting a long-term apartment against buying one, In our humble opinion, Even in that case, it is still quite clear that the purchase is much more economically worthwhile.
+After all, when somebody rents an apartment, he "throws in the trash" every month the rent money that goes to the landlord, as opposed to buying an apartment, when in such a case, every month, his mortgage buys him another small piece of the house by repayment.

 And yes, we know that during the first years, they only pay interest.